nepenth/knowledge-base/README.md

 ## 📋 Categories

 ### Artificial Intelligence <a name="artificial-intelligence"></a>
-The Artificial Intelligence category provides information on AI technologies, including machine learning and natural language processing (NLP), to help users understand and implement intelligent systems.
-This category encompasses 9 articles across two subcategories, offering insights into the concepts, techniques, and applications of AI.
+The Artificial Intelligence category provides information on the development and application of intelligent systems, including machine learning algorithms and natural language processing techniques.
+This category encompasses 9 articles across two subcategories: Machine Learning and NLP, offering insights into the concepts, tools, and methodologies that underpin AI technologies.
 *Subcategories: Machine Learning, Nlp*
 *Items: 9*